 Key Differences between LFS and Business Demography figures include:

-- Business Demography is based purely on administrative data received from Revenue on an annual basis.
+- Business Demography is based purely on administrative data received from Revenue on a monthly basis.

-- LFS is based on survey data which is collected every quarter.
+- LFS is based on survey data which is collected every quarter from the household.

 - Business Demography does not cap employment at 1 or at any value for an individual.
 Business Demography employment is a count of persons engaged at an enterprise and sector level.
 All work conducted by an individual over an annual period is included in the relevant enterprise (and therefore sector) in which they worked, on the basis of weeks (not hours) worked.